frett27/OSMImport/README.md

 ---

-Yet An Other OSM Import / Formatting OSM data tool
+Yet An Other OSM Import / Formatting OSM data tool - [Change Log](ChangeLog.md)

 This project aim to provide a simple **optimized command line for filtering / GIS structuring OSM PBF or OSM XML files**.
 The result are tables or featureclasses inside one or multiple output FileGeodatabase (ready to use in GIS software).
+CSV output files are also supported since 0.6 version, allowing to have a smooth BigData shift for OSM data

 Since October 2014, lots of feedbacks have been implemented in the lastest version.
 This project **doesn't need a PostGIS database**, **you don't need extensive software stack**.
 This tools has been tested on Windows and Linux.